 Most all of the dangers that come with mixing opiates and alcohol stem from how both these substances work to slow down brain and central nervous system functioning.
 According to the Centers for Disease Control & Prevention, these effects alter the brain’s natural chemistry and set a cycle of dependency in motion as the brain loses its ability to function normally in the absence of these substances.

 Over time, the combined effects of the opiate-alcohol mix diminishes a person physical and psychological well-being.

 Not sure if your insurance will help cover your treatment costs?
-Call our helpline at 800-774-6145 for more information.
+Call our helpline at 800-774-6145 (Who Answers?) for more information.

 Dangers of Mixing Opiates and Alcohol

 Opiates and alcohol interact with different areas of the brain, with both substances causing damage to cells that produce essential neurotransmitter chemicals.
 Damage caused to these cells makes them less sensitive to the effects of opiates and alcohol, driving a person to increase his or her intake amounts.

 This cycle of cell damage and increasing substance use continues for as long as a person keeps mixing opiates and alcohol.

 With ongoing opiate and alcohol use, changes to the brain’s neurotransmitter pathways disrupts core brain functions, such as thinking, emotions and impulse control.
 Before long, these effects create a state of psychological dependence where a person’s base psychological makeup has reconfigured to the point where substance abuse takes top priority in his or her daily life.